sayeem038/A-character-level-recurrent-neural-network-RNN-to-generate-handwritten-like-text./README.md

 Step 4: Define the Model Define an RNN model using LSTM.

 Step 5: Train the Model Train the model and save checkpoints.

+Step 6: Generate Text Load the trained model and generate new text.